Table Of Contents

 EBS-Optimized Instances

-EBS-optimized instances enable EC2 instances to fully use the IOPS provisioned on an EBS volume.
-They offer dedicated throughput for your EC2 instances and Amazon EBS volumes (500-4,000 Mbps), ensuring that your EBS volumes are performing at their greatest potential.
+EBS-optimized instances enable EC2 instances to use the IOPS provisioned on an EBS volume fully.
+They offer dedicated throughput for your EC2 instances and Amazon EBS volumes (500-4,000 Mbps), ensuring that your EBS volumes perform at their greatest potential.

-If you use D2, G3, P2, R6g, C4, C5, C6, M4, M5, and M6g, you get EBS-enabled instances by default, at no extra charges.
-Your EBS-optimized instances will be billed by the hour if you use them with other EC2 instances.
+If you use D2, G3, P2, R6g, C4, C5, C6, M4, M5, and M6g, you get EBS-enabled instances by default at no extra charges.
+However, your EBS-optimized instances will be billed by the hour if you use them with other EC2 instances.

 AWS Relational Database Storage (Amazon RDS) Instances